-Where X-ray changes are not present but you have symptoms.
-Up to 70% of people with non-radiographic axial spondyloarthritis have visible inflammation in the sacroiliac joints and/or the spine when an MRI of the back is done.
+where X-ray changes are not present but you have symptoms.
+Up to 70% of people with non-radiographic axial spondyloarthritis have visible inflammation in the sacroiliac joints and/or the spine when an MRI of the pelvis and back is done.

-This guide is for anyone with AS or non-radiographic axial spondyloarthritis.
-To keep things simple we have only referred to AS throughout the guidebook.
+This guide is for anyone with either classification of axSpA, AS or nonradiographic axial spondyloarthritis.
+We only refer to axSpA throughout the guidebook since management principles are the same.

 Terminology used for this condition can be confusing.
 Ankylosing spondylitis is still the term used by most people because it is relatively easy to remember.
-But it is the term used to describe well-established disease with definite changes on spinal X-ray.
+But it is the term used to describe wellestablished disease with definite changes on spinal X-ray.
 Since the use of more advanced diagnostic technologies, such as MRI, we know that patients can present with symptoms years before the typical changes of spondylitis are seen on X-rays.
-In addition, not everyone develops X-ray changes in the spine typical of AS, even though they may have quite severe symptoms.
-It is important for patients to be recognized early after the onset of symptoms so that they get appropriate treatment and do not suffer unnecessarily.
+In addition, not everyone, mainly women, develops X-ray changes in the spine typical of AS, even though they may have quite severe symptoms.
+It is important for patients to be diagnosed early after the onset of symptoms so that they get appropriate treatment and do not suffer unnecessarily, and so that the course of the disease can be improved.

 Appropriate treatment may also prevent later functional disability.
 So doctors now want to make sure that this broader spectrum of patients, with both early as well as established disease, are recognized and appropriately and effectively treated.
 It is important to use terminology for the disease that captures patients at all stages of the disease.
-The term that is now used for this is axial spondyloarthritis (AxSpA).
-So patients with ankylosing spondylitis are at one end of the spectrum of axial spondyloarthritis, when features of the disease are clearly seen on the X-ray.
+Those with normal X-rays (non-radiographic axSpA) are at one end of the spectrum, while patients with ankylosing spondylitis (radiographic axSpA) are at the other end of the spectrum of axial spondyloarthritis, when features of the disease are clearly seen on the X-ray.